Juventus director Beppe Marotta and Italy coach Cesare Prandelli have hit back at Franz Beckenbauer following his criticism of Gianluigi Buffon.

-The Bayern Munich legend claimed the 35-year-old Buffon "looked like a pensioner" during a poor performance in the Bianconeri's 2-0 UEFA Champions League defeat to Bayern Munich in the first leg of their quarterfinal tie at the Allianz Arena.
+The Bayern Munich legend claimed the veteran goalkeeper "looked like a pensioner" during a poor performance in the Bianconeri's 2-0 Champions League defeat to Bayern Munich.

-Marotta has since mounted a staunch defense of the World Cup-winning shot-stopper, insisting he deserves more respect from a fellow icon of the game.
+Marotta has since mounted a staunch defence of the World Cup-winning shot-stopper, insisting he deserves more respect from a fellow icon of the game.

-"Buffon must be respected.
+Speaking to reporters while attending the quarterly football report at the Italian parliament, Marotta said: "Buffon must be respected.
 To read such considerations from an icon of world football hurts, especially when they are directed at another athletic symbol such as Gigi.
-He is a special guy, a role model for young people," Marotta told reporters while attending the quarterly football report at the Italian parliament.
+He is a special guy, a role model for young people."

-Prandelli echoed Marotta's sentiments, and he suggested that Beckenbauer is in no place to criticize exponents of the modern game.
+National team coach Prandelli echoed Marotta's comments, and suggested the 67-year-old is in no place to criticise exponents of the modern game.

-"Gigi has already responded well, with great balance and irony," Prandelli said.
+"Gigi has already responded well, with great balance and irony," said Prandelli.
 "He will give a great response on the pitch.

 "Besides, retirees are always wise people..."